Want to follow along with this writing? Sign up Today, it's free and easy

 "eleven...fast forward five years" So she's sixteen...and she's already dated 47 boys and is kind of complaining that she's single?
 That's what you get from traveling the world?

-about 2 years ago Jenna L said:
+almost 3 years ago Jenna L said:

 I love the voice of the main character!
 It draws the reader in immediately.
 Tori's very likable and easy to relate to.
 I didn't catch any mistakes, and it's very well-written.
 I could see this becoming a longer story, but you gave us just the right amount of information for it to be as short as it is.

-over 2 years ago S. M. Brown said:
+about 3 years ago S. M. Brown said:

 before i start i want to say, i love this!

 okay, the character in here is amazing.
 You may not know much about her, but the way she talks you can just relate her to someone.